This post contains both affiliate links and non-affiliate links.

 One you will use.

 Not everyone would agree with those requirements, but for my pocket knife, that’s all I need.
 It is the one tool I think everyone should carry on the Homestead.
 It is, however, far from the only tool you need.
-I have plenty of other favourites (you can read about some here) but if you are heading down a Homesteading path, pack a pocket knife (or two).
+I have plenty of other favorites (you can read about some here) but if you are heading down a Homesteading path, pack a pocket knife (or two).

 A little tip for helping with the knife misplacing issue: use some bright nail polish or a splash of white paint on the handle so you can see it easily in a dark barn, leafy salad bed or amongst the grass.